 Are you a TV junkie, or a film buff?

 I like watching reality TV, Documentaries, and docu-series’.
-I would say TV because I work in TV and I like the pressure and fast lane of how things work – compared to film and theater.
+I would say TV because I work in TV and I like the pressure and fast lane of how things work – compared to film and theatre.

 You seem to be pretty busy.
 How is love lane treating you?